Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 Now, while he battles with the fallout of his arguably dismal response to the coronavirus pandemic, with the US death toll passing 100,000 and the economy in tatters, he seems to be at it again.

-The president has taken to Twitter repeatedly of late to essentially accuse TV host and former Republican congressman Joe Scarborough of murdering his former staffer Lori Klausutis.
+The President has taken to Twitter repeatedly of late to essentially accuse TV host and former Republican congressman Joe Scarborough of murdering his former staffer Lori Klausutis.

 The accusation is baseless.
 It has been investigated and dismissed.
-And Ms Klausutis's widower has pleaded with Trump to cease the attack.
+Klausutis's widower has pleaded with Trump to cease the attack.
 But he hasn't.

 "Psycho Joe Scarborough is rattled, not only by his bad ratings but all of the things and facts that are coming out on the internet about opening a Cold Case.
-He knows what is happening!" the president wrote on Wednesday.
+He knows what is happening!" the President wrote on Wednesday.

-For weeks, including during press conferences when the COVID-19 crisis gripping the country was the main focus, Trump has also made reference to 'Obamagate' – a so-called conspiracy launched by his predecessor to bring down the administration.
+For weeks, including during press conferences when the Covid-19 crisis gripping the country was the main focus, Trump has also made reference to "Obamagate" – a so-called conspiracy launched by his predecessor to bring down the administration.

-And he seemed to incite public militias to 'take back' Democrat-controlled states who imposed tough lockdown measures.
+And he seemed to incite public militias to "take back" Democrat-controlled states which imposed tough lockdown measures.

 Now, he's launched an all-out war with a major American company, Twitter Inc.